lakshmankumar12/general_reading_notes/5g_understanding.md

                   route data flows differently based on filters(eg: 5-tuple).
                 * Helps to implement MEC (Mobile Edge computing)
             * Roaming with Home routing
+* NRF
+    * Enables service discovery.
+        * Avoids static mapping of services to their endpoint addresses
+    * Services register with NRF at their start telling about themselves
+    * When services need to contact other services, they query NRF to get details of their target service
+* UDM
+    * Frontend for UDR, that stores all subscription information
+    * Uses subscription data to perform
+        * access authorization
+        * registration management
+        * reacheability for terminating events like SMS
+    * Handles the SUCI to SUPI convertion
+    * Knows which AMF is handling the user
+    * Always in the home plmn
+    * Similar to HSS in some aspects
+* UDR
+    * Stores subscription like
+        * data related to network
+        * policies
+    * Helps UDM, PCF, AUSF and NEF
+* AUSF
+    * In the home network
+    * Perform auth based on info from UE
+* PCF
+    * provides policy control for
+        * access and mobilty mgmt
+            * frequency selection priority (used by RAN)
+        * session mgmt
+            * QoS authorized
+            * Charging control
+            * Policy Control
+            * Event reporting
+    * can directly interact with UE via AMF for
+        * discovery/selection of non-3GPP networks
+        * session continuation mode selection
+        * network slice selection
+        * data name selection
+* NSSF
+    * AMF asks the NSSF to give the list of AMF(s) that can serve a give UE for its requested Network-slice.
+    * There is a NAS Reroute message, which a AMF can send to gNB to make it send the re-route message to the other AMF
+    * Alternatively AMF can relay the registration with another AMF as well.

 # QoS